+Another one of the best places to visit in Egypt is Temple of Isis.
 While Egypt’s endless ancient temples are all impressive, there’s something about a temple on an island that has a little extra something.
 The Temple of Isis is located on Agilkia Island, having been moved in the 1960s from its original location of Philae Island due to flooding in the region.

 The temple is one of the last structures built in the classical Egyptian style and also one of the last to worship Isis.
 You can take a river cruise with a stop here, and at night, there is a wonderful light and sound show on-site.